-Two out of the 27 indices introduced and recommended by the Expert Team on Climate Change Detection and Indices4 (ETCCDI; Karl et al., 1999; Peterson, 2005) are used in this study.
-R95pTOT describes the annual total precipitation sum of all values above the climatological 95 % percentile of wet days (RR > 1 mm) during the reference period 1961-1990.
-The R95pTOT of the year k is defined as:

-$$R95pTOT{k} = \sum{w=1}^{W} RR{wk} \quad \forall RR{wk} > RR{p95} , \qquad (B1)$$ where $RR{\rm wk}$ is the daily precipitation amount on a wet day during year k, $RR{\rm p95}$ is the climatological 95% percentile, and W the total number of wet days in year k.
-Analogously, the R99pTOT is defined replacing the 95% with the 99% percentile:
+Two out of the 27 indices introduced and recommended by the Expert Team on Climate Change Detection and Indices (ETCCDI; Karl et al., 1999; Peterson, 2005) are used in this study.
+R95pTOT describes the annual total precipitation sum of all values above the climatological 95th percentile of wet days (RR > 1 mm) during the reference period of 1961- 1990.
+The R95pTOT of the year k is defined as where $RR{w_k}$ is the daily precipitation amount on a wet day during year k, $RR{p95}$ is the climatological 95th percentile, and W is the total number of wet days in year k.
+Analogously, the R99pTOT is defined by replacing the 95th with the 99th percentile: